adamczyk777/jimp_exercises/tests/lib/gtest-1.8.0/README.md

   * Value-parameterized tests.
   * Type-parameterized tests.
   * Various options for running the tests.
-  * XML out report generation.
+  * XML test report generation.

 ## Platforms ##

-Google out has been used on a variety of platforms:
+Google test has been used on a variety of platforms:

   * Linux
   * Mac OS X